-The Canon PIXMA TS5320 is a sub-par multi-purpose printer.
+The Canon PIXMA TS5320 is a decent multi-purpose printer for home use.
 While it can print great-looking photos full of vibrant colors, its black and color page yields are rather low, which means that you have to replace the ink cartridges often if you print on a regular basis.
-Its printing speed is slow, even for black-only documents, and scanning long documents can be frustrating, as it lacks an Automatic Document Feeder.
+Its printing speed is slow, even for black-only documents, and scanning long documents can be frustrating, as it lacks an automatic document feeder.
 On the bright side, it has great connectivity options and Canon's outstanding mobile app lets you perform most tasks using just your smartphone.
 If you want to add a splash of color to your surroundings, this printer is also available in a nice minty green or pink.

 The Canon PIXMA TS5320 is a decent printer for students.
 Its cost-per-print for black only documents is mediocre due to the cartridge's low yield, so it gets expensive if you have to print a lot.
 It's also very slow at printing, which isn't ideal if you need to hand in a paper quickly.
 However, its wide connectivity options let you connect through Wi-Fi or Bluetooth, and Canon's mobile app lets you print your assignments directly from your smartphone.